iameidentity/private-sale-contract/README.md

 ### Using the project

-Ensure the truffle-config.js file is updated if you are using windows and truffle.js if you are using mac os to the use the configuration of the networks you would like to deploy/migrate to
+Ensure the truffle-config.js file is updated if you are using windows and truffle.js if you are using mac os to use the configuration of the networks you would like to deploy/migrate to

 :computer: Compiling: